What Is Mesothelioma Cancer?

 Treatment of Mesothelioma

-Treatment largely depends on the location of the cancer, the extent of the disease, and the patient’s age and health.
+Treatment largely depends on the location of cancer, the extent of the disease, and the patient’s age and health.

 - Surgery – Most common treatment.
 Part of the chest or abdomen lining is removed, along with some of the surrounding tissue.
 A lung may be removed if the diagnosis is pleural mesothelioma.